rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

     +- main.py ..................... --> Main script to execute the full E-REDES data process
 ```

-After running the program, the resulting directory structure, excluding the temporary folder (which is deleted during execution and used to hold files generated from merging raw data files with their metadata), is as follows:
+**After running** the program, the resulting directory structure, is as follows:

 ```
 eredes